tewarimohit/mohittewari-portfolio.com/README.md

 Hello World!
 This is my first Programme.

-For now i know basics of jawascript.
+For now i know basics of javascript.